GEOS-DEV/GEOS/src/docs/sphinx/QuickStart.rst

    make -j4
    make install

-Here, the parallel ``make -j4`` will use four processes for compilation, which can substantially speed up the build if you have a multi-processor machine.
+Here, the parallel ``make -j 4`` will use four processes for compilation, which can substantially speed up the build if you have a multi-processor machine.
+You can adjust this value to match the number of processors available on your machine.
 The ``make install`` command then installs GEOSX to a default location unless otherwise specified.
 If all goes well, a ``geosx`` executable should now be available: